daverosoff/degd/schedules/main.md

 April 30            Section 7.5 <br />      Analysis of eigenvectors, bifurcations, nodes. <br />
                     Section 7.6             Complex eigenvectors.
-                                            Workshop?

-May 2               Section 7.6             Complex eigenvectors; loose ends; review for Exam 3.
+May 2               Section 7.6             More on complex eigenvectors; more practice with Sage. <br />

-May 5               FLEX DAY                FLEX DAY
+                                            Workshop 14 will probably not be collected.
+                                            Quiz 8 on solving $2 \times 2$ systems by hand.

+May 5               Review for Exam 3       Review for Exam 3.

 May 7               Review for Exam 3       EXAM 3 <br />
-                                            Exam 3 covers section 3.8 and sections 7.1--7.6.
+                                            Exam 3 covers section 3.8 and sections 7.1--7.6. <br />
+                                            Weekly assignment 10 is due by 3pm.

 May 9               Skim 7.7, 7.8           Fundamental matrices and the matrix exponential